AIBC

 • Indigenous Peoples Learning can be completed through external providers and can be self-reported.
 It does not need to be taken through the AIBC.

-• Architects AIBC who elect to complete CES requirements via the Canadian reciprocity option must also fulfill this new learning requirement and self-report it directly to the AIBC.
+It is required that a declaration be submitted for each reporting period via the Registrant Portal.
+Architects who elect to complete CES requirements via the Canadian reciprocity option must also fulfill the Indigenous Peoples Learning requirement and report it directly to their AIBC transcript.

 • Practice Guideline: Continuing Education System (CES)